Symbian: Design

 To best follow these principles, Symbian uses a microkernel, has a request-and-callback approach to services, and maintains separation between user interface and engine.
 The OS is optimised for low-power battery-based devices and for read-only memory (ROM)-based systems (e.g. features like XIP and re-entrancy in shared libraries).
 The OS, and application software, follows an object-oriented programming design named model–view–controller (MVC).

 Later OS iterations diluted this approach in response to market demands, notably with the introduction of a real-time kernel and a platform security model in versions 8 and 9.

 There is a strong emphasis on conserving resources which is exemplified by Symbian-specific programming idioms like descriptors and a cleanup stack.
 Similar methods exist to conserve storage space.
 Further, all Symbian programming is event-based, and the central processing unit (CPU) is switched into a low power mode when applications are not directly dealing with an event.
 This is done via a programming idiom called active objects.
 Similarly the Symbian approach to threads and processes is driven by reducing overheads.

+Software Installation Script

+SIS is an acronym that stands for Software Installation Script, the standard software installation package format for Symbian OS.
+SIS files are an archive, containing installation instructions, the application file (usually an .APP or .EXE file), and its dependencies.
+By convention .sisx denotes a signed file.

+There are different ways how a SIS file can be created.
+The basic approach is to create a package definition file (.pkg) that contains information about the package like the vendor, package name and what files to include in the package.
+Then use the makesis and signsis utilities that processes the .pkg file and creates the actual SIS file.
+Other alternatives are to use the Carbide.c++ IDE that automatically builds the SIS file as part of the build process or to graphically define and create the installation package using PackageForge.

+The Windows utility SISContents is able to convert various file formats.